LG can't enjoy power without accountability: AAP after HC order on sewer deaths | Law-Order

 The court also appointed senior advocate Rajshekhar Rao as the amicus curiae (friend of the court) to assist it.

-“I thank Delhi High Court’s Chief Justice Satish Sharma for taking suo motu cognisance of the case and asking how the incident happened when manual scavenging is banned in Delhi,” Bharadwaj, who is also the DJB vice president, said.
-“The DDA, which comes directly under the LG, is responsible for these two deaths...The LG can not enjoy power without accountability,” he added.
+''I thank Delhi High Court's Chief Justice Satish Sharma for taking suo motu cognisance of the case and asking how the incident happened when manual scavenging is banned in Delhi,'' Bharadwaj, who is also the DJB vice president, said.

+''The DDA, which comes directly under the LG, is responsible for these two deaths...
+The LG can not enjoy power without accountability,'' he added.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)